silhouettes of people holding the pitchfork hand symbol in front of city skyline at sunset

 PhD, University of Texas at Austin, School of Information

-Nitin’s overarching research interest is in studying the relationship between the human drive for creating technologies and how human technologies and societies co-shape each other.
-At the core, he is interested in studying the mechanisms of interpersonal trust that make large communities cohere and how technologies (esp.
+Dr. Nitin Verma’s research focuses on the relationship between the human drive for creating technologies and how human technologies and societies co-shape each other.
+He studies the mechanisms of interpersonal trust that make large communities cohere and how technologies (esp.
 ICTs) such as deep learning-infused AI influence the mechanisms of trust.
-Nitin's doctoral dissertation research investigated the notion of public trust in video in light of the emergence of deepfake technology
+His doctoral research investigated the severe challenges posed by deepfake technology to public trust in the media, and to the personal credibility and safety of visual journalists.

 Marjorie Xie